kibablu/cloud-task/k8s/gitops/README.md

 Notes

 - Terraform (gke.tf) is the source of truth for cluster provisioning in this repo — it handles APIs, service accounts, and cluster creation.
-That is why steps previously labeled "2" and "3" were removed from this README.
 - Use Argo CD to manage application deployment via GitOps once the cluster and control-plane components are available.

 Repository layout (relevant files/directories)